finom/rebloom/README.md

 }
 ```

-I recommend to destructure all methods that are going to be called to make it obvious and to write less code at hooks and components.
+It's recommended to destructure all methods that are going to be called to make it obvious and to write less code at hooks and components.

 ```ts
 const MyComponent = ({ id }) => {